AusDTO/gov-au-content-guide/az-guide.md

 ---
-layout: az-index/az-overview
+layout: "az-index/az-overview"
 title: About the A to Z guide
-abstract: "This is the abstract for the A to Z guide.
-It is used to populate a blurb on the content guide homepage."
+abstract: This is the abstract for the A to Z guide.
+It is used to populate a blurb on the content guide homepage.
+published: true
 ---

-This is the about page of the A to Z guide.
-The content here lives inside `/az-guide.md` and is ready for editing! :)
+## About A to Z

+This A to Z directory covers style, grammar and spelling conventions.

+It is an early release and not complete.

+New topics will be added over time based on interest and feedback.

+We’ve included practical examples which we plan to extend.

+We have deliberately written this information to be minimal and precise.

+Simpler, clearer and faster government information is our goal.

+## Please give feedback

+We would love your feedback.
+Please use the in-page comment fields to share your thoughts, alternative wording suggestions and your thinking.
+To comment you will need to set up a free account with Disqus - a commenting platform.
+You can also join our [Content Design in Government Google Group.](https://groups.google.com/a/digital.gov.au/forum/?hl=en#!forum/content-design-in-government "Content Design in Government Google Group.")